link-intersystems/lis-gradle-plugins/publication-utils-plugin/README.md

 }
 ```

 But you can specify custom repositories if needed.
-E.g. check if the artifacts exists in the local repository.
+E.g. check if the artifacts exists in the maven central repository.

 ```kotlin
 publications {